-Larry McMurtry, one of the most talented modern writers working in the western genre, is born in Wichita Falls, Texas.
+Larry McMurtry, one of the most well-known modern writers in the western genre, is born in Wichita Falls, Texas on June 3, 1936.

 McMurtry’s family had been involved in Texas ranching for three generations, and he was exposed to ranching life from an early age.
 McMurtry, however, ultimately proved more interested in books than in cattle.
 After studying at Rice University, McMurtry traveled to California, where he joined Wallace Stegner’s creative writing program at Stanford University.
 Stegner, who had written several highly successful western novels, including The Big Rock Candy Mountain (1943), recognized McMurtry’s talent and encouraged his ambitions to write about the modern West.